Tax Planning in Kansas City, MO

 • $21,900 for head of household

 When your deductible income is more than the standard deduction, itemizing each eligible deduction may be advantageous.
-However, itemizing requires more time and documentation to verify each deduction.
-A financial planner in Kansas City, MO can help determine whether claiming the standard or itemized deduction is more suitable.
+The drawback is that itemizing can be time-consuming and requires proof of each deduction.
+A financial planner in Kansas City, MO can work with you to decide whether using the standard deduction or itemizing is more beneficial.

 • Review Your Retirement Accounts —

 Roth IRAs and Traditional IRAs both offer tax benefits, but in distinct ways.
-A traditional IRA allows for contributions that may be deductible, with taxes deferred until you withdraw funds.
-Roth IRA contributions, in contrast, are not deductible but allow for tax-free growth on your investments.
-The ideal choice depends on your personal financial and tax situation.
+Contributions to a traditional IRA may be fully or partially deductible, and taxes are only applied upon withdrawal.
+On the other hand, Roth IRAs do not offer a deduction for contributions, yet allow your money to grow tax-free.
+Which account benefits you most will depend on your specific tax planning needs.
 If you expect future tax rates to increase, a Roth conversion, or moving funds from a traditional IRA to a Roth IRA, might be wise to lock in tax-free growth while paying taxes upfront.

 • Tax-Loss Harvesting